feynon/carlosbecker.com/content/post/2018-04-09-goreleaser-1k-repos.md

 ### OpenCollective

-I'm not a big believer of these things, but wanted to try it out anyway.
+I'm not a big believer in these things but wanted to try it out anyway.

 If you use GoReleaser and it saved you some time and/or you liked it, you can now donate a few bucks in
 [GoReleaser's OpenCollective page](https://opencollective.com/goreleaser).

-It is not a big thing, but helps keeping the maintainers motivated.
+It is not a big thing but helps to keep the maintainers motivated.

 ### Contributors

-We had pull requests from almot 50 different contributors so far!
+We had pull requests from almost 50 different contributors so far!

 - [goreleaser/goreleaser contributors](https://github.com/goreleaser/goreleaser/graphs/contributors)
 - [goreleaser/godownloader contributors](https://github.com/goreleaser/godownloader/graphs/contributors)